dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 - Use Dockerfiles to describe and configure images:

 		- See `Best Practices from Docker <https://www.docker.com/blog/intro-guide-to-dockerfile-best-practices/>`_ and `10 Simple Rules for Writing Dockerfiles for Reproducible Analysis <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316>`_ .
-		- Use a source control site (as mentioned above in :ref:`Version Control Best Practices`) for versioning Dockerfiles (see a `simple example for versioning your Docker Image <https://medium.com/better-programming/how-to-version-your-docker-images-1d5c577ebf54>`_).
+		- Use a source control site (as mentioned above in :ref:`version-control-best-practices`) for versioning Dockerfiles (see a `simple example for versioning your Docker Image <https://medium.com/better-programming/how-to-version-your-docker-images-1d5c577ebf54>`_).

 - Keep images light: